pr-starfighter/starfighter/README.txt

 * There are several gameplay changes.
 These changes were mostly done to balance the game better.
-However, if you want the original experience, "Classic" difficulty emulates it as closely as possible (see the CLASSIC DIFFICULTY DIFFERENCES section to read about the few differences that exist).
+However, if you want the original experience, "Classic" difficulty emulates it as closely as possible.

 * Much of the dialog has been changed.
 There are various reasons for this; some of these include fixing bad writing, making the dialog